 The train between Venice's Santa Lucia station and Florence's Santa Maria Novella station takes a mere 2 hours and 5 minutes.
 It is more efficient than flying when you consider the train's city-center to city-center service.
 If you reserve a hotel in the vicinity of the train station, you can get off, check into your hotel, and go off sightseeing in a very short period of time.

 To plan your rail itinerary, check out this Rail Map of Italy, which will give you all travel times, departure times and ticket prices for your trip.

-Can I take a Venice Day Trip From Florence (and vice versa)?
+Taking a Venice Day Trip From Florence